What is Fornication?

 by Pastor Matthew Norville, Sr.

+Fornication is sexual immorality.
 Fornication is sexual sin.
+(Any type of immorality is sin.)
 Fornication is any kind of sexual activity outside of marriage.
-This would include—but not be limited to—adultery, rape, incest, child molestation, and beastiality & homosexuality.
+This would include—but not be limited to—premarital sexual activity, adultery, rape, incest, child molestation, and beastiality & homosexuality.
 (Beastiality and homosexuality go together because they are both forms of sodomy (unnatural sexual relations).)

 I Corinthians 7:1–2 says,